Nivg/SFAngularBase/README.md

 [Link to Demo...](www.linkToDemo.com)

 # Getting Started
-Install the Node Modules using npm:
+Install the Node Modules using npm, or download the files directly from the 'SFAngularBase/AngularBase/node_modules/' folder in the repo.
 ```
 npm install
 ```